Using Bitcoin At Online Gambling Sites

 Success!
 The bitcoins are in our Nitrogen Sports account, and we can begin betting on sports immediately.
 Before we move onto the process of turning your bitcoins back into U.S. Dollars or another fiat currency, we’re going to touch on the process of sending and receiving bitcoins and the anonymity factor when it comes to exchanges and online gambling.

 One of our biggest issues with much of the content written on about Bitcoin and online gambling is that many publications profess that “Bitcoins is completely anonymous.”
 Bitcoin offers far more anonymity than betting online with a fiat currency, but it isn’t truly anonymous.
 We decided to use Coinbase.com for this article because of how user-friendly they are when it comes to people who are just getting into Bitcoin.
-But, the San Francisco-based exchange and wallet does track where their users send their bitcoins, at least to some extent.
+But, the San Francisco-based exchange and wallet Coinbase does track where their users send their bitcoins, at least to some extent.

 Coinbase has a long list of prohibited uses for bitcoins purchased, which include internet gambling of all kinds, fraud, intellectual property infringement and other activities.
 Coinbase probably doesn’t want to devote time to tracking down customers who are using their bitcoins for these purposes, but that’s the best way for them to keep the governmental regulators off their backs with a digital currency that has just come out of its infancy.

-Coinbase does suspend users for online gambling or other uses that violate their terms and conditions, but it seems to be rarer than most think and is often the case when users make the mistake of sending their newly purchased bitcoins at Coinbase directly (without sending them to a wallet first) to an online gambling site.
+Coinbase does suspend users for online gambling or other uses that violate their terms and conditions, but it seems to be rarer than most think and is often the case when users make the mistake of sending their newly purchased bitcoins at Coinbase directly (without sending them to a wallet first) to an online betting site.
 That’s why we went through the process of buying coins at Coinbase, sending them to a wallet, and then sending them to the sportsbook.
 When withdrawing from the sportsbook (or any other gambling site) for that matter with Bitcoin, always send to the wallet first, and then back to your exchange to convert to USD or another fiat currency.

 Coinbase isn’t the ideal exchange for gamblers, and we encourage bettors to seek out other alternatives if they happened to get banned for gambling transactions.
 If you follow our instructions when it comes to moving your bitcoins into and out of betting sites, that is unlikely to happen.
 If Coinbase happens to ban you for gambling, it’s not that big of a deal.
 You simply won’t be able to use their services anymore.
 They won’t confiscate your bitcoins or anything like that.
 You will just have to transfer them to a different wallet or exchange to convert into fiat currency.

 The most important aspect to remember here is that you should be using a different Bitcoin address for every transaction.
-The BlockChain.info wallet makes this amazingly simple.
+The BlockChain.com wallet makes this amazingly simple.
 Once the public Bitcoin address inside your account receives an incoming payment, a new address will be generated automatically.
 Ultimately, if you use the same address every time you receive funds, it becomes exponentially easier for anyone to track your payment history.
 Using different addresses for each transaction won’t leave you entirely anonymous, but it will offer a lot more security and anonymity.

-Selling (Converting) Bitcoins Back to Fiat Currency
+Selling (Converting) Bitcoins Back To Fiat Currency

 We hope that you’ve made it this far into our article because that probably means you’ve won some money betting bitcoins, and you’re looking to sell and convert some back into fiat currency.
 Bitcoin has been an outstanding investment since its inception.
 The price has gone up a lot since then, but there are plenty of reasons to consider investing in the crypto-currency.